-Look, we understand Profit First is not a quick fix to your cash flow needs or getting yourself that big paycheck you are wanting to cash in.
+Look, we understand The Truly Profit Plan is not a quick fix to your cash flow needs or getting yourself that big paycheck you are wanting to cash in.
 It’s a set of guidelines that should be pushing you in the right direction.
 So what should you do when your operating expenses are high and you’re not sure where to cut back?

 You should reach out.
 Bookkeepers are trained on this sort of thing.
 We know where a process is being inefficient and needs an update.
-We know how to look at your profit first approach and determine whether it is an expenses problem or a pricing problem.
+We know how to look at your cash flow and determine whether it is an expenses problem or a pricing problem.

-So if you are ready to start implementing Profit First or have already done so and looking for a helping hand, reach out to us by visiting the link below.
+So if you are ready to start implementing The Truly Profit Plan or have already done so and looking for a helping hand, reach out to us by visiting the link below.